kismetwireless/kismet/docs/dev/datasource.md

 ## Capture via IPC and Network

 Kismet datasources communicate from the capture binary to the Kismet server via an IPC channel or TCP connection.
-This channel passes commands, data, and msgpack binary objects via a simple wrapper protocol.
+This channel passes commands, data, and other objects via an extension of the Kismet External API protocol; written using the Google Protobuf library this protocol is extendable and parsers can be generated for nearly any language.

 The datasource IPC channel is via inherited file descriptors:  Prior to launching the capture binary, the Kismet server makes a pipe(2) pair and will pass the read (incoming data to the capture binary) and write (outgoing data from the capture binary) file descriptor numbers on the command line of the capture binary.